-- A. This Institution shall maintain for at least three years: - A copy of this Assurance and any modifications made to it, as approved by the PHS. - 2.
-Minutes of IACUC meetings, including records of attendance, activities of the committee and committee deliberations. - Records of applications, proposals, proposed significant changes in the care and use of animals and whether IACUC approval was granted or withheld. - 4.
-Records of semiannual IACUC reports and recommendations (including minority view) as forwarded to the IO. - 5.
+- A. This Institution shall maintain for at least three years: - 1.
+A copy of this Assurance and any modifications made to it, as approved by the PHS. - 2.
+Minutes of IACUC meetings, including records of attendance, activities of the committee and committee deliberations. - 3.
+Records of applications, proposals, proposed significant changes in the care and use of animals and whether IACUC approval was granted or withheld. - 4.
+Records of semiannual IACUC reports and recommendations (including minority view) as forwarded to the Vice President for Research and Biotechnology. - 5.
 Records of accrediting body determinations.